ansible-content-lab/azure_terraform_deployment/README.md

 ## Introduction

 This template performs the following actions in the order listed.
-Some variables can be used to skip or prevent steps by setting variables, which are covered later in this document.

 | Step | Description |
 | ---- | ----------- |